 Mission accomplished, we headed off to the Ilforno, a small Italian restaurant known for its wood oven pizzas.
 It was quite the visual treat with the garden, quaint cane lamps and cottage style ambiance.
 The food did take quite some time to be served, but was worth the wait.

-Day three was time to witness a natural wonder – the Vashishti sulphur springs.
+Day three was time to witness a natural wonder – hot water springs.
 After crossing the urban looking parts of Manali, we finally got to see the beauty of the mountains on this drive.
 The river Beas flowing parallel to the road, revealing glimpses of its clear waters on a curve here and there, the huge boulders lined up as silent witnesses to its never ceasing chatter and the pine trees looming up and out of vision’s range.

 The spell, however, was broken once we reached the springs.
 While it is no doubt awe inspiring to see the green, roiling water and feel the near scorching heat from its steam, the place was stinking.
 Hold on, the place didn’t just smell of sulphur, it smelt like a huge urinal!
-We quickly abandoned plans for a dip and instead visited the gurudwara Manikaran Sahib on the same premises.
+We quickly abandoned plans for a dip and instead visited the gurudwara Manikaran Sahib.

 That crossed off our list, we carried on to the Dagpo Shedrup Ling Monastery in Kullu.
 What a rewarding journey that turned out to be!
 It was as if we had been transported to Tibet.
 The monastery serves as a boarding school and university for the study of Buddhist philosophy.
 All around us were red robed monks – the youngest ones playing and giggling, the slightly older ones memorizing texts while averting their gaze as they spotted us, the senior most chanting prayers as they walked around the vast complex.